Morozov Blog

 Drawbacks of Contract-First Approach

 1. Quality of Upfront Work: Since contracts are defined early, they need to be pretty accurate.
-Otherwise, re-working contracts deep into the implementatino phase can be costly.
+Otherwise, re-working contracts deep into the implementation phase can be costly.
 It takes experience to get it right, but it's a worthy skill to hone. 🤷

 2. Communication: Effective communication is crucial.
 With multiple distributed teams, syncing up and adjusting to changes can be tricky and in the beginning, can feel not unlike trying to herd cats! 🐈